beetbox/beets/docs/plugins/lastgenre.rst

 works using a `tree of nested genre names`_, represented using `YAML`_, where the leaves of the tree represent the most specific genres.

+The most common way to use this would be with a custom whitelist containing only a desired subset of genres.
+For example, if the custom whitelist contains `rock` and `heavy metal` (which is a child node of `rock` in the default genre tree) then an item that has its genre specified as `viking metal` would actually be tagged as `heavy metal` because neither `viking metal` nor its parent `black metal` are in the whitelist.
+Considering that, it's not very useful to use the default whitelist (which contains about any genre contained in the tree) with canonicalization because nothing would ever be matched to a more generic node since all the specific subgenres are in the whitelist to begin with.

 .. _YAML: http://www.yaml.org/
 .. _tree of nested genre names: https://raw.githubusercontent.com/beetbox/beets/master/beetsplug/lastgenre/genres-tree.yaml